theworld36/fullStackWebDevelopment/START HERE/README.md

 ## VS Code

-1. Go to the setup page on the VS Code website.
+1. Go to the setup page on the VS Code website: https://code.visualstudio.com/download.

 2. Open and run the installer file.

-3. Open VS Code and press alt+shift+p (Windows) or cmd+shift+p (Mac) and press enter.
-This will allow you to use the code command in Git Bash or Terminal to open the contents of the current directory in VS Code.
+3. Once installed, open VS Code and press alt+shift+p (Windows) or cmd+shift+p (Mac).
+Then press enter.
+This will allow you to use the "code" command in Git Bash or Terminal to open the contents of the current directory in VS Code.
 Simply navigate to the intended directory and type " code . ".

 ...